 Parties and oversharing on social media don’t appeal to me nearly as much as long walks around town and pouring freshly pressed coffee into a brand new mug.
 While these likes and dislikes are more popular among 50-somethings than 20-somethings — and while voicing them comes across as melodramatic to most people my age — my INFJ partner never criticizes the things in which I find great pleasure.
 In fact, he sits cross-legged next to me on the couch, mug in hand, and says, “Me, too.”

 6. We respect each other’s need for alone time.

-At the end of the day, as much as my partner and I care for each other and love spending time together, we are both introverts who thrive in quiet environments that allow us to spend time in our own heads and focus on our individual goals.
+At the end of the day, as much as my partner and I care for each other and love spending time together, we are both introverts who, by definition, thrive in quiet environments that allow us to spend time in our own heads and focus on our individual goals.
 Even though all eight types of introverts have this requirement in common, INFJs, as “extroverted introverts,” tend to spend their non-alone time around other people of ranging personality types, some of whom view them as very outgoing and energetic, thanks again to their Fe auxiliary function.